Curriculum vitae »

 Climate Change and Adaptation Planning for Ports »

 and Global Supply Chains »

 Asper professor honoured for innovation,

 leadership and promise (MyToba.ca) »

 - Institutional systems and transformation of transport nodes

-- Transport geography, regional development and logistics centres
+- Transport geography and regional development

 - Climate change and adaptation planning